TimPietrusky/pentizr/README.md

 # pentizr.js

-[CodePen](http://codepen.io) on your website in less than 25 seconds.
+[CodePen](http://codepen.io) on your website in less than 25 seconds. **pentizr** uses the [unofficial CodePen API](https://github.com/TimPietrusky/codepen-awesomepi) to fetch the data and creates some nice output for you.

 2012 by http://timpietrusky.com